sal55/langs/compilec.md

 ````
     typedef int Fn(int a, int b);
 ````
 This is not a function pointer, but a function.
-It creates typedef for its signature.
-It be used like this:
+It creates a typedef for its signature.
+It can be used like this:
 ````
     Fn add, sub;           # function declarations
 ````